farirpgs/fari-app/docs/fari-wiki.md

 Are you interested in contributing to Fari ?
 Here is what you can do

 1. [Create a template](https://fari.app/fari-wiki/managing-characters)
-2. Export it from the `Characters` menu
+2. Export it from the `Characters` menu using the Share button
 3. Send it to `RPDeshaies#4116` [on Discord](https://discord.com/invite/vMAJFjUraA)

 And that's about it!